microsoft/qsharp-language/Specifications/Language/3_Expressions/FunctorApplication.md

 Functors are factories that allow to access particular specialization implementations of a callable.
 Q# currently supports two functors; the `Adjoint` and the `Controlled` function, both of which can be applied to operations that provide the necessary specialization(s).

-The `Controlled` and `Adjoint` functors commute; if `ApplyUnitary` is an operation that supports both functors, then there is no difference between `Controlled Adjoint ApplyUnitary` and `Adjoint Controlled ApplyUnitary`; both have the same type and upon invocation execute the implementation defined for the `controlled adjoint` [specialization](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md#specialization-declarations).
+The `Controlled` and `Adjoint` functors commute; if `ApplyUnitary` is an operation that supports both functors, then there is no difference between `Controlled Adjoint ApplyUnitary` and `Adjoint Controlled ApplyUnitary`.
+Both have the same type and upon invocation execute the implementation defined for the `controlled adjoint` [specialization](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md#specialization-declarations).

 ## Adjoint functor